Botija (container): Uses

-Tranportation
+Transportation

 In the Spanish Empire, goods were shipped in crates, barrels, bundles, baskets, and other containers, but ceramic jars were usually the most numerous containers used for shipping.
 Botijas were wrapped with wicker or matting, which cushioned the jars and gave a means of handing the jars with attached handles of rope.
 They could be transported on land in carts, on horses, or by human porters.
 Botijas could be stacked to fit into irregular spaces in the holds of ships.
 Olive jars on the Conde de Tolosa and Neustra Senora de Guadalupe were often found chocked with wood, variously described as tree branches and firewood.
-Olive jars were often stacked in tiers, with Large jars below and small jars above.
+Olive jars were often stacked in tiers, with large jars below and small jars above.
 Large jars on the bottom were often resting on hempline, while smaller jars were found resting on straw or plant matter, with hempline separating them.

 In the 16th-century the most common shipping containers on Spanish ships were botijas, but other types of containers generally had larger capacities than did botijas.
 For instance, most wine was transported in pipas (a wooden cask equivalent to the English pipe), which held 480 litres, equivalent to 22 large botijas.
 One ship that sailed in 1557 carried almost 3,500 botijas.
 In 1567, a ship passing through Havana to Florida carried 2,939 half-arroba jars of olive oil.

 Lists of contents of botijas shipped from Seville to the New World included wine, olive oil, olives, vinegar, chickpeas, capers, beans, honey, fish, rice, flour, soap, and pitch.
 Botijas have been found in shipwrecks that still contained olive pits, pitch, and soap.
 Based on records for seven ships that sailed in the 16th century, 51% of botijas held wine, 38% held olive oil, 9% held olives, 1% held vinegar, and 1% held other goods.
 Wine was primarily shipped in pipas, while olive oil was primarily shipped in botijas.
 Olives were mostly shipped in barrels, while vinegar was always shipped in botijas.
 Empty botijas were also shipped from Spain to the colonies.
 One ship carried 1,659 empty botijas to Honduras in 1557.
 The Tristán de Luna expedition acquired almost 1,000 empty botijas in Veracruz in 1559 while provisioning for the expedition to Ochuse.